connorrothschild/v4/src/routes/post/covid-posts.md

 ## Concluding thoughts

-We encourage you to use our <a href="https://connorrothschild.shinyapps.io/covid-posts/" target="_blank">Shiny application</a>
+We encourage you to use our <a href="https://connorrothschild.shinyapps.io/covid-posts/" target="_blank" rel="noopener noreferrer">Shiny application</a>
 to explore the data for yourself.
-If you’d like to submit your post to be included, fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLScfob3uBoumXIRcSW83T0GhXCfi-KI_psGxIqtl_rQ5VHu9ZQ/viewform?usp=sf_link" target="_blank">Google Form</a>.
+If you’d like to submit your post to be included, fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLScfob3uBoumXIRcSW83T0GhXCfi-KI_psGxIqtl_rQ5VHu9ZQ/viewform?usp=sf_link" target="_blank" rel="noopener noreferrer">Google Form</a>.

 As we note in the footer of the application, the R community is intelligent and produces interesting content, but not all of us are